jgreen020/awesome-learning-based-controls/README.md

 - Predictive Safety Filter
 - Safe RL with MPC
 ## Regulation
-While regulation on the use of AI and ML in general commercial products is not currently implemented, individual regulatory bodies are beginning to pass guidance for the development and implementation of AI systems.
+While regulation on the use of AI and ML in general commercial products is rather limited, individual regulatory bodies are beginning to pass guidance for the development and implementation of AI systems.
 - Autonomous Vehicles
 	- [ISO-8800: Road vehicles — Safety and artificial intelligence](https://www.iso.org/standard/83303.html)
 	- [ISO 26262: Road vehicles - Functional Safety](https://www.iso.org/standard/68383.html)